 The Certifying Examination is an oral examination which is divided into 6 sections, each of which covers a specific area of diagnostic imaging:

 Any animal commonly seen in veterinary practice may be used as the subject of an examination question but dogs, cats, and horses are most frequent.
 The examination is designed to test recognition of radiographic signs in general (similar in any species) or recognition of species-specific disease.
-Candidates should expect that the cases used for the thoracic, abdominal and musculoskeletal sections will generally consist of radiographs, but other modalities (such as CT, MRI, sonograms, or scintigrams) may be included, either separately or as part of a multi-modality examination.
+Candidates should expect that the cases used for the thoracic, abdominal and musculoskeletal sections will generally consist of radiographs, but other modalities (such as CT, MRI, sonograms, or scintigrams) may be included or as part of a multi-modality examination.

 Candidates should be prepared to evaluate each case as if providing consultation to another veterinarian.
 Sufficient clinical information will be provided to evaluate each case.
 Examiners are listening for a systematic evaluation of the study, listing of pertinent imaging findings, and discussion of which of the findings they believe are significant.
 Candidates should assess the imaging findings in a meaningful manner without spending a large amount of time on the review of normal findings.
 Candidates should present a compilation of findings leading to an imaging diagnosis, followed by an appropriate, ranked list of differential diagnoses if the imaging diagnosis is not specific.
 Candidates should demonstrate an understanding of the pathophysiology of observed abnormalities, and provide a rational justification for the use of any ancillary studies, views or special procedures.
 The pattern of discussion should convince the examiner that the candidate understands what can be concluded from the images.
 Though interaction between the examiner and candidate is limited, the examiner may ask for further clarification, description or elaboration of key anatomical, pathophysiological, or biomechanical issues.
 It is important that the examiner clearly understand the candidate’s thought processes, prioritization, and conclusions.

-Each case presented in an exam section is worth a total of 10 points.
+Each case presented in an exam section is worth a total of 8 or 10 points.
 Up to 4 points are awarded for the candidate's observation of imaging abnormalities.
 Up to 4 points are awarded for a candidate's ability to synthesize imaging findings with the patient's clinical history and signs.
-Up to 2 points are awarded for a candidate's ability to make appropriate patient management recommendations, including both imaging-related diagnostics and other pertinent diagnostic testing.
+Up to 2 points are awarded (when appropriate) for a candidate's ability to make appropriate patient management recommendations, including both imaging-related diagnostics and other pertinent diagnostic testing.

 A candidate must complete all six sections of the Certifying Examination during one test period with a minimum score of 70% of the total points possible in each section.
-A candidate failing only one section may retake the failed section during one of the next two test periods.
+A candidate failing only one section may retake the failed section during one of the next two years.
 The candidate will be allowed one attempt to retake and pass the reexamination within the allowed period.
 If unsuccessful, then the candidate must retake the entire Certifying Examination.
 Candidates who fail more than one section must retake the entire Certifying Examination.

-©2013 American College of Veterinary Radiology
+©2017 American College of Veterinary Radiology